-- 42 children died as a result of child abuse in UK in 2014 - Around 10% of children suffer abuse - Over 50,000 children in England needed protection from abuse in 2016 - Neglect is the main concern in 46% of child protection plans in England - Around half of the children who suffer abuse will not tell anyone at the time it is happening
+- In the last five years there was an average of 68 child deaths by assault or undetermined intent a year in the UK. - On average at least one child is killed a week in the UK. - Over 53,000 children in England needed protection from abuse in 2018 (48,000 in 2014) - Neglect is the main concern in 46% of child protection plans in England - Around half of the children who suffer abuse will not tell anyone at the time it is happening